Āryāvarta

 तयोरेवारंतरम गिर्योरार्यावरतम विदुर्बुधाः

-Whereas Vishnu purana looks at this same land of Aryavarta of Manusmriti as Bharatavarsha.
-And importantly Vishnu purana calls the people lived there in Bharatavarsha as Bharatiyas not Aryans.
-In the similar fashion neither Boudhayana Dharma Sutras nor Manusmriti say that Aryans lived in Aryavarta.
-Manusmriti describes the people of Aryavarta as Vidurbudha, meaning men with conscientious minds.
-And Boudhayana Dharma sutras says that people lived there were recognized for their Achara, meaning pious nature.
+The Vishnu Purana regards the same region of Aryavarta mentioned in the Manusmriti as Bharatavarsha.
+Significantly, Vishnu Purana refers to the inhabitants of Bharatavarsha as Bharatiyas, rather than Aryans.
+Likewise, both the Boudhayana Dharma Sutras and the Manusmriti do not state that Aryans resided in Aryavarta.
+Manusmriti refers to the inhabitants of Aryavarta as Vidurbudha, signifying individuals with thoughtful minds.
+The Boudhayana Dharma sutras state that individuals residing there were acknowledged for their Achara, which signifies their pious disposition.